 What Expert Counsellors Recommend

 Educational counsellors work with students to build personalized study routines that align with attention span, energy levels, and academic needs.
-Here’s what they often suggest:

-- Use time blocks: Study in 45-minute focused sessions, followed by 10-minute breaks
+- Use time blocks: 45-minute focus + 10-minute break

-- Revise regularly: Use spaced repetition to reinforce memory
+- Revise regularly: Use spaced repetition

 Tracking Progress = Staying Motivated